National Progressives of America

 The National Progressives of America (NPA) also referred to as the National Progressives was a Progressive political party in the United States established in April 1938.
 The organization was closely associated with the personality and agenda of Wisconsin governor Philip La Follette and was delivered an essentially mortal blow as a national organization when his bid for re-election was defeated in November of that year.

-Although continuing to operate from its Madison, Wisconsin, headquarters into the early 1940s, the NPA failed to gain significant support around the country and was broadly criticized for lack of programmatic specifics and for its use of fascist-inspired iconography.
+Although continuing to operate from its Madison, Wisconsin, headquarters into the early 1940s, the NPA failed to gain significant support around the country and was broadly criticized for lack of programmatic specifics and for its perceived use of fascist-inspired iconography.

 History

 Background

 The Wisconsin Progressive Party emerged from the Republican Party of Wisconsin and was established in 1934 by Philip La Follette and Robert La Follette Jr.—the sons of Robert M. "Fighting Bob" La Follette, who ran for President of the United States as a Progressive candidate during the 1924 presidential election.

 The new Progressive Party was successful in subsequent elections and the party surpassed the Democratic Party of Wisconsin, relegating the Democrats once again to effective third party status in the state.
 The National Progressives of America was an attempt to take this state-level success and replicate it on the national stage.

 First elected governor of Wisconsin in the fall of 1930 as a Republican, Philip La Follette won re-election in 1934 on the ticket of the Wisconsin Progressive Party and looked askance at both of the "old parties" as inadequate to meet the extraordinary economic situation of the Great Depression.
 While he was generally supportive of the New Deal legislation of President Franklin D. Roosevelt throughout the middle years of the 1930s, he became disillusioned after the election of 1936, with the large scale dismissal of Works Progress Administration personnel in 1937 marking a particular tipping point in his perspective.

 Beginning in the spring of 1937, La Follette began to look around the country for prospective allies in construction of a new political party to challenge the hegemony of the Democrats and Republicans, both of which were constrained by conservative elements.
 At a May 1937 celebration of the third anniversary of the Wisconsin Progressive Party, La Follette made a public call for liberals around the country to cooperate with the Wisconsin Progressives in establishing a new third party.

 "The time is close at hand for the formation of a new political realignment in the nation which will defeat the reactionary forces in the nation just as the Progressive Party has defeated the reactionary forces in Wisconsin," he declared.

 He spent the following summer networking with like-minded political figures around the country, making the acquaintance of Raymond Haight, leader of the California Progressive Party and recipient of more than 300,000 votes in the 1934 California gubernatorial election, as well as Mayor Fiorello La Guardia of New York City and various leaders of the Midwestern farmer-labor movement.